 More recently, however, the desire to live in the mountains again, in a peaceful and natural environment, is becoming stronger.
 There is no doubt in my mind that, one day, I will leave the city to reconnect with nature.

-My passions include, obviously, nature in all its forms, as well as sport, foreign languages, music, piano, food, IT, technology and personal growth, to mention just a few.
+My passions include, of course, nature in all its forms, as well as sport, foreign languages, music, piano, food, cooking and natural nutrition, IT, technology and personal growth, to mention just a few.

-Alongside my work as a translator for sustainability and for climate and social justice, I volunteer on ecology and degrowth activism projects, as a member of the Italian degrowth movement (MDF) and its Degrowth & Economics focus group.
+Alongside my work as a translator for sustainability, climate and social justice, health and wellness, I volunteer on ecology and degrowth activism projects, as a member of the Italian degrowth movement (MDF).
 I am also a restarter (volunteer fixer) for Restarters Barcelona, an association that works within the Restart Project to tackle planned obsolescence (contributing to the reduction of electronic waste) and to encourage people to improve their relationship with the appliances and technological devices they own.